Board of Commissioners

 Commissioners can be contacted via the Estero Fire Rescue administration office: 239-390-8000, 21500 Three Oaks Parkway, Estero, Fl 33928.

-Commissioner Jack Lienesch retired in 2000 in Dayton, Ohio after 37 years with General Motors and Delphi Corporation.
+Commissioner Jack Lienesch retired in 2000 in Dayton, Ohio after spending 37 years with General Motors and Delphi Corporation.
 He held various engineering and management positions with GM including stints at their Research Labs, Chevrolet Engineering, Saturn Corporation, GM Powertrain and Delphi Automotive.
-Since retirement, he has continued as an independent engineering consultant for several clients.
+After retirement, he kept busy for about 15 years as an independent engineering consultant for several clients.

-After moving to Florida in 2004, Jack has been active in Estero, serving on the Community Planning Panel since 2005 and acting as its Chairman since 2008.
-He also has served on the Bayside CDD board for Pelican Landing and has acted as Pelican Landing’s representative to the ECCL since 2010.
+After moving to Florida in 2004, Jack became active in Estero, serving on the Community Planning Panel starting in 2005 and acting as its Chairman until Estero became a Village in 2014.
+He also served in several capacities for Pelican Landing and has acted as Pelican Landing’s representative to the Estero Council of Community Leaders since 2010.

-Jack is an engineering graduate of Purdue and Stanford Universities.
-He has been married to his wife, Kathy Lienesch, for 48 years.
-They have two children and three grandchildren.
-He was elected to the EFR Board of Commissioners in November 2014 following former Commissioner Sean James’ move from Lee to Collier County.
+Jack is an engineering graduate of Purdue University and has a master’s degree in Mechanical Engineering from Stanford.
+He has been married to his wife, Kathy Lienesch, for 52 years.
+They have two children and four grandchildren.
+He was elected to the EFR Board of Commissioners in November, 2014 .

-Jeff resides in Estero, FL with his wife Bonnie and their two children – Zachary and Madison.
-Jeff is actively involved in his local church and his children’s school.
+Jeff resides in Estero, FL with his wife Bonnie and their two they have two adult children – Zachary and Madison.
+Jeff is actively involved in his local church and other organizations in Southwest Florida. his children’s school.

 - Board Member – Estero Community Improvement Foundation